- Application Form (PDF) A fully completed Master in Teaching Admissions Application Form (paper or online version).

 - Official Transcripts Official transcripts from all colleges or universities attended (including Evergreen).
 Transcripts should:

-- WEST-B Results Official results from all portions of the Washington Educator Skills Test-Basic (WEST-B).
-For information and to register, visit www.west.nesinc.com
+- WEST-B Results Official results from all portions of the Washington Educator Skills Test-Basic (WEST-B) or acceptable SAT or ACT scores.
+For information and to register, visit www.west.nesinc.com.

 - Recommendations Three letters of recommendation, all from professionals, who can write about one or more of the following: your work with children, academic work, writing ability, interpersonal skills and jobrelated experiences.
 You are encouraged to include: